LilTonyTheCoder/demo-tasks/README.md

 ## Project setup
 ```
 npm install
+npm install -g json-server
 ```

 ### Compiles and hot-reloads for development
 ```
 json-server --watch db.json
+(and at the same time)
 npm run serve
 ```